NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     ``--rotation-weight`` and ``--translation-weight`` can be used for finer-grained control.

---ip-per-tile <integer>
+--ip-per-tile <integer (default: unspecified)>
-    How many interest points to detect in each :math:`1024^2` image tile.
+    How many interest points to detect in each :math:`1024^2` image tile (default: automatic determination).
+This is before matching.
-    If this option isn't given, it will default to an automatic determination.
+    Not all interest points will have a match.
+See also ``--matches-per-tile``.

 --ip-per-image <integer>
     How many interest points to detect in each image (default: